fieldtrip/website/faq/how_are_the_different_head_and_mri_coordinate_systems_defined.md

 ## Details of the NIfTI coordinate system

-**NIfTI** is adapted from the Analyze 7.5 format (see [this page](http://nifti.nimh.nih.gov/) for more information).
+The **NIfTI** format has been adapted from the Analyze 7.5 format (see [this page](http://nifti.nimh.nih.gov/) for more information).
 It allows two coordinate systems: one related to the scanner coordinate system (qform) and one related to a standard coordinate system (sform) such as MNI or Talairach-Tournoux (see below).
 The default scanner coordinate system is defined as

-- The origin is generally the scanner origin, for example the center of the gradient coil
+- The origin is at the scanner origin, which is the center of the gradient coil
 - The x-axis increases from left to right
 - The y-axis increases from posterior to anterior
 - The z-axis increases from inferior to superior